Purchases made through links earn us a small commission, at no extra cost to you.

 What to Expect on Your First Trip to Cuba- A Cuba Travel Guide for First Time Visitors

-Even though Cuba has a lot to offer, at times it can be a little overwhelming and confusing if you don’t know what to expect.
-In many ways, it’s like stepping into a bygone era.
-Classic cars from the 1950’s cruise the streets, past a mix of meticulously restored buildings and crumbling colonial charm.
+Even though Cuba has a lot to offer, at times it can be a little overwhelming and confusing if you don’t know what to expect on your first trip to Cuba.
+In many ways, travelling in Cuba is like stepping into a bygone era.
+Classic cars from the 1950’s cruise the streets, passing by a mix of meticulously restored buildings and crumbling colonial charm.

 To ensure an enjoyable vacation, there are some things you should be aware of before you embark on your first trip to Cuba.